BandiThemepark/BandiCore/docs/configuration/effects/particle.md

         "particle": "CAMPFIRE_COSY_SMOKE", // the particle type to display, see https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Particle.html
-        "interval": 2, // the interval in ticks between each particle spawn "count": 10, // the amount of particles to spawn each interval "location": { // the location of the particle effect "world": "world",
+        "interval": 2, // the interval in ticks between each particle spawn "count": 10, // the amount of particles to spawn each interval "duration": 20, // the duration of the effect in ticks "location": { // the location of the particle effect "world": "world",
             "x": -17.5,